 As already explained in the previous section, we propose to perform the task mapping of applications in two stages.
-In the first stage, which is performed at design time, we perform DSE for each intra-application scenario of each application (denoted by scenario $s_i$ in the whole workload scenario space S) to find two mappings that show i) the maximal throughput (optimization objective $O_t$ ) and ii) the maximal throughput under a certain energy budget $b_i$ (optimization objective $O{tb}$ ) respectively.
-Here, $b_i$ is defined as the energy budget for workload scenario $s_i$ .
-As will be explained in detail in the next section, the two mappings derived from design-time DSE are stored so they can be used for mapping initialization in the second (run-time) stage to get a final mapping - either by directly using the stored mappings (if a newly detected workload scenario only contains a single active application) or by deriving a new system mapping from the stored per-application mappings - when a new workload scenario has been detected.
-As mentioned above, both the $O_t$ and $O{tb}$ objectives are used in design-time mapping exploration, whereas only $O{tb}$ will be used for run-time mapping optimization.
-To allow our design-time DSE to construct a Pareto Front with regard to the performance and energy consumption of mapping solutions, we change the objective of maximal throughput into a minimal objective, i.e. $O_p = 1/O_t$ .
-Consequently, the system objectives turn into minimizing $O_p$ and $O{pb}$ .
-More specifically, we use system energy consumption $E{s_i}, s_i \in S$ and total workload scenario execution time $X{s_i}, s_i \in S$ for workload scenario si to find the optimal or near optimal mappings that satisfy the above two objectives at design time.
-For the purpose of run-time mapping customization, we also use an application-specific objective (besides the system-wide objective $O{pb}$ ), denoted as $O{\beta i}$ for application $app_i$ .
+In the first stage, which is performed at design time, we perform DSE for each intra-application scenario of each application (denoted by scenario s_i in the whole workload scenario space S) to find two mappings that show (i) the maximal throughput (optimization objective O_t) and (ii) the maximal throughput under a certain energy budget b_i (optimization objective O{tb}), respectively.
+Here, b_i is defined as the energy budget for workload scenario s_i .
+As will be explained in detail in the next section, the two mappings derived from design-time DSE are stored so they can be used for mapping initialization in the second (runtime) stage to get a final mapping-either by directly using the stored mappings (if a newly detected workload scenario only contains a single active application) or by deriving a new system mapping from the stored per-application mappings-when a new workload scenario has been detected.
+As mentioned earlier, both the O_t and O{tb} objectives are used in design-time mapping exploration, whereas only O{tb} will be used for runtime mapping optimization.
+To allow our design-time DSE to construct a Pareto Front with regard to the performance and energy consumption of mapping solutions, we change the objective of maximal throughput into a minimal objective (i.e., $O_p = 1/O_t$).
+Consequently, the system objectives turn into minimizing O_p and O{pb} .
+More specifically, we use system energy consumption $E{s_i}, s_i \in S$ and total workload scenario execution time $X{s_i}, s_i \in S$ for workload scenario s_i to find the optimal or near-optimal mappings that satisfy the two aforementioned objectives at design time.
+For the purpose of runtime mapping customization, we also use an application-specific objective (besides the system-wide objective O{pb}), denoted as $O{\beta i}$ for application app_i .
 This objective defines the performance requirements of each separate application, which in our case is still defined in terms of throughput.